 If you’re already on the Sprint network and paying higher prices, switching to Tello is an easy choice.
 If you’re on another network, it can’t hurt to give Tello a shot.
 Worst case, you go back to your old network.

-If I got amazing Sprint service in my home, I’d seriously consider switching.
+If I had amazing Sprint service in my home, I’d seriously consider switching.
 However, Sprint service isn’t the best in my neighborhood and I use my cell phone as my landline, too.
 For that reason, I use Republic Wireless which offers WiFi calling.

 You can check out my Republic Wireless review here.